eclipse-packaging/packages/RELEASING.md

   - [ ] From the `Console`, open the `Host OSGi console` and use `ss -s INSTALLED` to verify that there are no bundles failing to resolve.
   - [ ] The `org.eclipse.epp.package.*` features and bundles have the timestamp of the forced qualifier update or later.
   - [ ] Upgrade from previous release works.
+        The `Prepare Staging Sanity Check` automatically configures the available updates sites for this test.
         To test the upgrade an equivalent to the simrel release composite site needs to be done.
         Add the following software sites to available software, check for updates and then make sure stuff works.
         In particular check error log and that core features, e.g., JDT, Platform, have been upgraded.